 If you can imagine starting your day without a proper cuppa, congratulations.
 Most adult humans can’t.
 Or, rather, won’t (64 percent, according to the National Coffee Institute).

 We’re a coffee culture here in the U.S. and likewise much of the rest of the world.
 It’s more than just the motivator for the morning-averse; it’s the engine behind the deadline-challenged, the energetic-opposed, the focus-impaired.
-It’s social, ritual—and for millions of coffee farmers, a way of life.
+It’s a social, ritual — and for millions of coffee farmers, a way of life.

 An estimated 25 million small-scale coffee growers produce the bulk of the global coffee supply.
 It’s typically hand-picked at the peak of ripeness.
 Central America, one of the biggest coffee-growing regions, is already battling climate change.